blaenk/site/input/notes/docker.markdown

 $ docker swarm init
 ```

-Then a _service stack_ can be instanced from the compose file which we name `getstartedlab`:
+Then a _service stack_ can be instanced from the Compose file which we name `getstartedlab`:

 ``` console
 $ docker stack deploy -c docker-compose.yml getstartedlab
 ```

-A single container running in a service is called a _task_, and each is given a unique numerically sequential ID, up to the number of replicas specified in the compose file.
+A single container running in a service is called a _task_, and each is given a unique numerically sequential ID, up to the number of replicas specified in the Compose file.

-The number of replicas can be changed in the compose file and the service redeployed without first having to tear the stack down first or kill containers.
+The number of replicas can be changed in the Compose file and the service redeployed without first having to tear the stack down first or kill containers.

 Everything can be shut down as follows: